Eight Reasons Why Every Business Needs A Digital Value Management System® (DVMS)

 Rick Lemieux – Co-Founder and Chief Product Officer of the DVMS Institute

-Introduction: Cybersecurity Reimagined
+Introduction: ITSM, GRC, and Cybersecurity Reimagined

 Cyber resilience has become a strategic imperative in today’s rapidly evolving digital world.
 It is no longer enough for organizations to merely defend against threats—they must build adaptive capacity to recover, learn, and grow stronger through adversity.
 The Digital Value Management System® (DVMS) presents a groundbreaking approach to achieving this objective.
 More than a framework or a methodology, DVMS is a scalable overlay designed to integrate seamlessly with existing organizational systems to enable the concurrent creation and protection of digital business value.
-By embedding cybersecurity into enterprise strategy, risk management, culture, and operational execution, DVMS offers a comprehensive, proactive model for organizational resilience in a volatile, uncertain, complex, and ambiguous (VUCA) world.
+By embedding ITSM, GRC, and cybersecurity into enterprise strategy, risk management, culture, and operational execution, DVMS offers a comprehensive, proactive model for organizational resilience in a volatile, uncertain, complex, and ambiguous (VUCA) world.

 1. From Cybersecurity to Cyber Resilience: A Paradigm Shift